 Gadget uses the RegExp engine built into node.js to run

-Gadget allows you to build relationships between your different models by using the relationship field types.
-Relationship fields allow traditional normalized data modeling in Gadget, where different classes of objects can reference each other while existing independently.
+Gadget allows you to build referential associations between your different models using relationship field types.
+Relationship fields allow traditional normalized data modeling in Gadget, where different types of objects can reference each other while changing independently.
 Relationships are useful because they allow you to model real world objects that have distinct lifecycles from one another.
-For example, in a blog, posts get created at different times and by different people than comments, so it is simple and powerful to model posts and comments as two separate models that are related to one another.
-That way, each can have their own permissions, their own effects, and records of each model can be created or destroyed independently, while staying linked together and being easy to fetch together in the API.
+For example, in a blog, posts get created at different times and by different people than comments, so modelling posts and comments as two separate models that are related to one another works great.
+This way, each model can have its own permissions, its own effects, and records of each model can be created or destroyed independently.
+Relationships link models together such that they are easy to fetch together in the API as well.
 Gadget relationships are powered by storing the identifier for one record in the other record's data, like a

 post_id column in a